viviRbi/vyNote/readme.md

 ## Compiler error an runtime error
 - Compile time error - the java compiler can't compile the code, often because of syntax errors
-- Runtime error: he code did compile, can be executed but crashes at some point, like you have a division by zero
+- the code did compile, can be executed but crashes at some point, like you have a division by zero

 ## What is base class of all exceptions?
 What interface do they all implement?
 - Throwable is the base class of all exceptions (Exception, Error class extends from it) (RuntimeException and OtherException extends from it)